cailleanC1C/C1C-Recruitment/docs/ops/CollaborationContract.md

-Got it — updating your collaboration rule-set with those corrections and the ADR note baked in.
-Here’s the new full version, ready for reuse at chat start:

----

-## 🧭 C1C Bot Collaboration Ground Rules (Updated)
+## 🧭 C1C Bot Collaboration Ground Rules

 These rules define **how planning and implementation are handled** during bot development.
 They apply to **all phases, PRs, and documentation changes**.